ghimiresunil/Implementation-of-Machine-Learning-Algorithm-from-Scratch/ML from Scratch/Logistic Regression/README.md

 ### 1.3.
 HOW DO WE REPRESENT HYPERPLANE IN EQUATION ?

+Before diving into the topic, a question may arise in your mind: What is a hyperplane?
+In a concise term, a hyperplane is a decision boundary that helps classify the data points.

+Let us consider a line with multiple points on it.

+For example: If we want to divide a line into two parts such as some points lie on one side and remaining on the other side, we can choose a point as reference.

+So for a line a point is hyperplane.

+For next example, lets take a wall (2D) .
+If we want to partition it into two parts a single line (1D) can do that.

+Thus if V is an n-dimensional vector space than hyperplane for V is an (n-1)-dimensional subspace.

+<i>**Note: Data points falling on either side of the hyperplane can be attributed to different classes.**</i>

-Imagine we have n-dimension in our Hyper-Plane, then each dimension will have its own slope value, let’s call them
+Let's deep dive into the topic, imagine we have n-dimension in our Hyper-Plane, then each dimension will have its own slope value, let’s call them

 $w_1, w_2, w_3, ........, w_n$